tomatolog/manticore/docs/7_command_line_tools_reference/indexer_command_reference.rst

 ``indexer`` command reference
 -----------------------------

-``indexer`` is the first of the two principal tools as part of Sphinx.
+``indexer`` is the first of the two principal tools as part of Manticore.
 Invoked from either the command line directly, or as part of a larger script, ``indexer`` is solely responsible for gathering the data that will be searchable.